The 11 best red light therapy devices that bring the facial clinic to you

 -

-Although this device looks like a razor, it is in fact a four-in-one skincare tool that combines red light therapy with therapeutic warmth, facial massage, and microcurrent to brighten and smooth skin.
+Although this device looks like a bit like a razor, it's actually a four-in-one skincare tool that combines red light therapy with therapeutic warmth, facial massage and microcurrent to brighten and smooth skin.
 Intrigued?
 Us too!
-Let us break it down for you – the four technologies get to work together to tackle myriad skincare concerns in as little as 5 minutes per day, three times a week.
+Let us break it down for you – the four technologies work together to tackle myriad skincare concerns in as little as five minutes per day, three times a week.

 (Image credit: MZ Skin)